MATTHEW KALLIMAN'S WEBSITE

 Light Divided From Darkness

 Adam and Eve became the parents of the entire human race (Genesis 1:28; 3:20; 5:1-2, 4).
-Their descendants have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
+The majority of their descendants (except for a relatively few Saints whom God has been preparing for eternal life down through history), have been separated from God for nearly 6,000 years (Isaiah 59:2; Ephesians 2:1-3, 11-13; 4:17-19).
+This is what the veil in the temple symbolized (Leviticus 16:2; Mark 15:37-38; Hebrews 6:19; 9:3, 6-8; 10:19-20; Revelation 11:19; 15:5-8: 21:1-5).
 Satan has been "holding the world captive" in a mental prison of spiritual darkness to this day (Isaiah 42:7; 61:1; Luke 4:18; II Corinthians 4:4; Ephesians 6:10-12).
-The creation was subjected to futility (Romans 8:20).
-Human civilization became rooted in the tree of knowledge of good and evil, was built on a foundation of sand and is destined to crumble and fall (Matthew 7:17-19, 26-27; 24:3; I John 2:15-17).
+The Creation was subjected to futility (Romans 8:20).
+God's Plan of Salvation for Mankind

 Sin Spreads Like Leaven